Film: Film theory

 This 16 mm spring-wound Bolex "H16" Reflex camera is a popular entry level camera used in film schools.

-"Film theory" seeks to develop concise and systematic concepts that apply to the study of film as art.
+"Film theory" seeks to develop concise and systematic concepts or principles that apply to the study of film as art.
 The concept of film as an art-form began in 1911 with Ricciotto Canudo's manifest The Birth of the Sixth Art.
-The Moscow Film School, the oldest film school in the world, was founded in 1919, in order to teach about and research film theory.
+The Moscow Film School, the oldest film school in the world, was founded in 1919, to teach about and research film theory.
 Formalist film theory, led by Rudolf Arnheim, Béla Balázs, and Siegfried Kracauer, emphasized how film differed from reality and thus could be considered a valid fine art.
 André Bazin reacted against this theory by arguing that film's artistic essence lay in its ability to mechanically reproduce reality, not in its differences from reality, and this gave rise to realist theory.
-More recent analysis spurred by Jacques Lacan's psychoanalysis and Ferdinand de Saussure's semiotics among other things has given rise to psychoanalytic film theory, structuralist film theory, feminist film theory, and others.
-On the other hand, critics from the analytical philosophy tradition, influenced by Wittgenstein, try to clarify misconceptions used in theoretical studies and produce analysis of a film's vocabulary and its link to a form of life.
+More recent analysis spurred by Jacques Lacan's psychoanalysis, Ferdinand de Saussure's semiotics, Laura Mulvey's male gaze theory, among others, has given rise to psychoanalytic film theory, structuralist film theory, feminist film theory, and others.
+On the other hand, critics from the analytical philosophy tradition, influenced by Ludwig Wittgenstein, try to clarify misconceptions used in theoretical studies and produce analysis of a film's vocabulary and its link to a form of life.

 Language

 Film is considered to have its own language.
 James Monaco wrote a classic text on film theory, titled "How to Read a Film," that addresses this.
 Director Ingmar Bergman famously said, "Andrei Tarkovsky for me is the greatest director, the one who invented a new language, true to the nature of film, as it captures life as a reflection, life as a dream."

-An example of the language is a sequence of back and forth images of one speaking actor's left profile, followed by another speaking actor's right profile, then a repetition of this, which is a language understood by the audience to indicate a conversation.
+An example of film language is a "shot/reverse shot" or a sequence of back and forth images of a character looking offscreen, followed by another character, then a repetition of this, which is a language understood by the audience to indicate a conversation or other type of interaction.
 This describes another theory of film, the 180-degree rule, as a visual story-telling device with an ability to place a viewer in a context of being psychologically present through the use of visual composition and editing.
 The "Hollywood style" includes this narrative theory, due to the overwhelming practice of the rule by movie studios based in Hollywood, California, during film's classical era.
-Another example of cinematic language is having a shot that zooms in on the forehead of an actor with an expression of silent reflection that cuts to a shot of a younger actor who vaguely resembles the first actor, indicating that the first person is remembering a past self, an edit of compositions that causes a time transition.
+Another example of cinematic language is having a shot that zooms in on an actor with an expression of reflection that cuts to a shot of a younger actor who vaguely resembles the first actor, indicating that the character is remembering a past self.
+Known as a "flashback," it is an edit of compositions that causes a time transition and typically reveals information about the character's history to the audience.